asudbring/AAD_Connect-CustomSyncRule/README.md

-# Azure AD Connect Custom Sync Rule - Filter on custom Active Directory Attribute
+# Azure AD Connect Custom Sync Rule - Filter on custom or existing Active Directory Attribute

 Azure AD Connect by default has the ability to filter objects from on-premises Active Directory using a Group, OU or both.